edgexfoundry/edgex-docs/docs_src/microservices/device/sdk/details/CustomRestApis.md

 ---
-title: Device Service - Custom REST APIs
+title: Device Service SDK - Custom REST APIs
 ---

-# Device Service - Custom REST APIs
+# Device Service SDK - Custom REST APIs

 You can customize your own REST APIs when building a Device Service but a few routes are reserved and cannot be used: